Filing a petition for review

 Olympia, WA 98504-2401

-We will provide you with copies of the transcripts, depositions, and exhibits of the proceedings free of charge.
-You must file a written request for these documents and send to firstname.lastname@example.org.
+Yes, we will provide you with copies of the transcripts, depositions, and exhibits in your case free of charge.
+Send your request for these documents to firstname.lastname@example.org.

-- The request must be filed with the BIIA's Olympia office within 20 days from the date of receipt of the Proposed Decision and Order.
+2. Be filed with the BIIA's Olympia office within 20 days from the date of receipt of the PD&O.

-- The request must include a "Declaration of Receipt" stating the date the PD&O was received.
+3. Include a "Declaration of Receipt" stating the date you received the PD&O.

-Statutes and rules can be found in the Revised Code of Washington (RCW Chapter 51.52) and Washington Administrative Code (WAC 263-12).
-These are legal publications available in law libraries.
-They are also available on the Washington State Legislature website.
+You can find statutes and rules in the Revised Code of Washington (RCW Chapter 51.52) and Washington Administrative Code (WAC 263-12).
+These are legal publications available in law libraries or online at Washington State Legislature website.